Your Full Guide To Growing Potatoes In Raised Beds

 Herbs such as chives, rosemary, sage, thyme and oregano can also be planted alongside potatoes as these will help keep away pests naturally while adding flavor to your dishes.
 Planting flowers like marigolds or nasturtiums near potatoes is another great option as these colorful blooms will bring in pollinators while also helping to protect against potato blight.
 With careful planning and the right combination of companion plants, you can create a thriving raised bed full of delicious homegrown spuds!

-Potential Problems When Growing Potatoes In Raised Beds
+Common Problems When Growing Potatoes in Raised Beds

 Although companion planting can be a great way to get the most out of your raised bed potatoes, it’s important to be aware of potential problems associated with growing them in this way.
 One of the main issues is that potatoes tend to require a lot of water, which is hard to provide consistently in this type of environment due to their shallow depth.
 This can easily lead to uneven growth or even soil compaction if too much water is added at once.